EnterpriseDB/barman/new_docs/user_guide/configuration.rst

 Specifies the compression method for the backup process.
 It can be set to ``gzip``, ``lz4``, ``zstd``, or ``none``.
-Ensure that the CLI tool for the chosen compression method is available on both the Barman and PostgreSQL servers.
+Ensure that the CLI tool for the chosen compression method is available on both the Barman and Postgres servers.

 .. note::
   Note that ``lz4`` and ``zstd`` require Postgres version 15 or later.
 Unsetting this